The Dyson V7 Trigger is great for folks looking for folks looking for a high handheld vacuum that will do great in upholstery and stairs.

 There are two variants – one without the HEPA filter and another with it.
-Obviously the latter will be more expensive but not by much.
+The latter will be more expensive but not by much.

 The obvious question for you is, this vacuum costs over $170, is it worth that amount of $$$?

-We’ll answer than and much more in this review.
+We’ll answer that and much more in this review.

-- Powerful suction and mini motorized brush make this a great option for cleaning upholstery
+- Powerful suction and mini motorized brush make this an excellent option for cleaning upholstery

-- Interchangeable tools gives it a lot of versatility
+- Interchangeable tools give it a lot of versatility

 - Decent run time of up to 30 minutes